bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:12 AM CT, March 04</p>
+<p class="updated_time"> Latest data: 06:14 AM CT, March 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 49°, which is 6° **warmer** than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 41°
+- 40°
-- Drizzle
+- Mostly Cloudy
-- 96% humidity
+- 97% humidity
 - 8 mph wind
-- 74% cloud cover
+- 83% cloud cover
-- 48 AQI 🟩
+- 46 AQI 🟩
 - 0.91 inches of rain in the past 24 hours
-- 0.85 inches of rain expected in the next 48 hours
+- 1.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>